Skip to main content

 The Rucio Data Lake

-The Data Lake infrastructure is made up of distributed Storage Elements and of a reliable framework to upload and transfer data between them.
+The ESCAPE Data Lake infrastructure is made up of distributed Storage Elements and of a reliable framework to upload and transfer data between them.
 An overview of the available Rucio Storage Elements (RSEs) can be found in the Grafana monitoring dashboard, which are useful to inspect the RSE transfer details.

 image